Pensions – Statement of Investment Principles

 This strategy is prepared by Greene King Limited and sets out its approach and that of all of its subsidiaries (collectively, the “Group”) to managing the tax affairs of the Group.
 This strategy has been approved by the Board Committee, as established by the Board of Directors of Greene King Limited.

-The Greene King Group is a significant UK taxpayer responsible for paying and collecting on behalf of others between £500m - £600m of taxes and duties in a typical year and it takes its statutory and legal obligations extremely seriously.
-In the current financial year the disruption from the Coronavirus outbreak means the tax profile will differ reflecting both the realities of the trading environment and government support, however the controls for ensuring that statutory and legal obligations are fully complied with remain in place.
+The Greene King Group is a significant UK taxpayer responsible for paying and collecting on behalf of others between £500m - £600m of taxes and duties annually and it takes its statutory and legal obligations extremely seriously.

 - To arrange our affairs in a tax efficient manner, within both the letter and the spirit of the tax legislation.

-The approach of the Group to tax risk management and governance arrangements:
+The approach to the Group to tax risk management and governance arrangements:

 - The Group maintains compliance with all relevant statutory and legal obligations by identifying and mitigating tax risks through a structured governance framework.

 - The group tax function consists of suitably qualified and experienced staff.

 - The members of the group tax function carry out their roles and responsibilities in accordance with the Professional Rules and Practice Guidelines and the Professional Conduct in Relation to Taxation as required by the professional bodies they are members of.